-Protect Your Gadgets This Summer : Latest Theft Data from UK’s Top Festival
+Protect Your Gadgets: Latest Theft Data From The UK’s Top Festivals

 Festivals have become a central feature of summer for Brits these days.
 They’ve become so popular, many people prefer to get soaked head-to-toe while pretending to know Cold Play lyrics than fork out for a summer of sun.
 Research suggests that in 2015, 14 million UK adults said they planned on attending a festival, with almost 3 in 10 saying they’d attend more than one.

 However, along with all the flower headbands and wellies, there is a risk when it comes to personal possessions.
 Recently, Coachella’s turbo charged phone thief hit the headlines as a picture of the hundreds of phones he’d bagged went viral.
 It’s clear that as phones become more expensive, there is a bigger investment to lose, and an ever more determined thief on the lookout.